 What processes does your company follow when it comes to managing your customer's expectations?
 Perhaps you've yet to define these processes.
 If that's the case, then consider the following scenario: A new customer calls and requests pricing.
 They place an order and the product ships.
 You immediately assume everything went well.
 So very easy wasn’t’ it?
 It’s usually with these types of orders that you drop your guard.
-You can be guaranteed that not taking the time to discuss the customer's expectations will come back to haunt you.
-Maybe not right away, but eventually it will.
-It’s typically on the follow up calls where you find out the customer was not satisfied at all.
-Now you have to start again and rebuild your customer relationship, and that is never easy.

 The Sales & Customer Service Perspective